OsimeSado/Cueless-Motor-Imagery-EEG-Dataset/README.md

 ## Access the Full Dataset

-The complete dataset is hosted on Kaggle and can be accessed at the link below:
+The complete dataset is hosted on Kaggle and can be accessed at the link:
 [Kaggle Dataset – Cueless Motor Imagery EEG](https://kaggle.com/datasets/c0e1ff888b30f7de63664cce03694005edb1bae441037f12f22822cc2b15952c)

 ## Citation